StevenOosterbeek/hadoop/README.md

 # Hadoop
 Analyzing big data with Hadoop, Pig and Hive.
+Developed for a school project